bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 ### Foreign Key Setup

-In Knex, foreign key restrictions don't automatically work.
+In Knex, foreign key restrictions don’t automatically work.
 Whenever using foreign keys in your schema, add the following code to your `knexfile`.
 This will prevent users from entering bad data into a foreign key column.

     development: {
       client: 'sqlite3',